UKCloud/documentation/articles/azure/azs-sco.md

 ### VM server images

-We provide base VM images for the operating systems (OS) for which we provide licensing, along with images for various free Linux distributions (such as Ubuntu, Centos & Debian).
-You can access these from the Marketplace available within the Azure Stack portal.
+We provide base VM images for the operating systems (OS) for which we provide licensing, along with images for various free Linux distributions (such as Ubuntu, CentOS & Debian).
+You can access these from the Marketplace available within the UKCloud Azure Stack portal.

 You can use your own images for non-Windows and RHEL services, where licensing stipulates that to use the VM on our platform it must be licensed (and reported back to the software vendor) by UKCloud.